statsite/statsite/README.md

 The key length is a 2 byte unsigned integer representing the key length terminated by a NULL character.
 The Value is an IEEE754 double.
 Lastly, the key is a NULL-terminated character stream.

-The final `<Count>` field is only set for histogram values.
-It is always provided as an unsigned 32 bit integer value.
-Histograms use the value field to specify the bin, and the count field for the entries in that bin.
-The special values for histogram floor and ceiling indicate values that were outside the specified histogram range.
-For example, if the min value was 50 and the max 200, then HISTOGRAM\_FLOOR will have value 50, and the count is the number of entires which were below this minimum value.
-The ceiling is the same but visa versa.
-For bin values, the value is the minimum value of the bin, up to but not including the next bin.

 To enable the binary sink protocol, add a configuration variable `binary_stream` to the configuration file with the value `yes`.
 An example sink is provided in